GES

 Particularly Vulnerable Tribal Groups (PVTGs)

-Among the 705 Scheduled Tribes notified across India, 75 tribal communities in 18 states and one UT (Andaman & Nicobar Islands) have been identified as Particularly Vulnerable Tribal Groups (PVTGs) — formerly known as Primitive Tribal Groups (PTGs).
-PVTGs were first identified in 1975 based on the Dhebar Commission recommendations.
-The criteria for identification as a PVTG include: pre-agricultural level of technology, stagnant or declining population, extremely low literacy rate, and subsistence-level economy.
-PVTGs include communities such as the Jarawa and Sentinelese (Andaman & Nicobar), Birhor (Jharkhand), Chenchu (Telangana/AP), Toda (Tamil Nadu), Cholanaickan (Kerala), Birjia (Bihar), and Shompen (Nicobar).
-The government has implemented the "Development of PVTGs" scheme providing housing, land distribution, land development, agricultural development, animal husbandry, construction of link roads, installation of non-conventional sources of energy, and social security.
-The FRA gives special recognition to PVTG rights — their habitat rights and community rights are separately protected.
-Despite targeted interventions, PVTGs continue to face existential threats from deforestation, mining, infrastructure projects, displacement, and loss of traditional livelihoods.
-The isolation of some groups (like the Sentinelese) raises unique questions about the right to self-determination and the balance between integration and protection.
+Among 705 Scheduled Tribes, 75 communities in 18 states and Andaman & Nicobar Islands are identified as Particularly Vulnerable Tribal Groups.
+PVTGs were first identified in 1975 based on Dhebar Commission recommendations.
+Identification criteria: pre-agricultural technology, stagnant or declining population, extremely low literacy, and subsistence-level economy.
+PVTGs include the Jarawa and Sentinelese (Andaman & Nicobar), Birhor (Jharkhand), Chenchu (Telangana/AP), Toda (Tamil Nadu), Cholanaickan (Kerala), and Shompen (Nicobar).
+Government schemes provide housing, land, agricultural support, animal husbandry, link roads, and non-conventional energy.
+The FRA gives PVTGs special habitat and community rights.
+Despite interventions, PVTGs face existential threats from deforestation, mining, displacement, and livelihood loss.
+The isolation of some groups (Sentinelese) raises unique self-determination questions.
+The number 75 (communities), 18 (states), and the four identification criteria are standard MCQ targets.

 Land Alienation Laws and State-Level Protections

-Land alienation — the transfer of tribal land to non-tribals — is the most critical issue in tribal governance.
-The Fifth Schedule (Para 5(2)) empowers the Governor to make regulations restricting or prohibiting transfer of tribal land.
-Most Fifth Schedule states have enacted specific legislation to prevent alienation: the Chotanagpur Tenancy Act, 1908 (Jharkhand), the Santhal Pargana Tenancy Act, 1949 (Jharkhand), the Madhya Pradesh Land Revenue Code (1959, Section 165(6)), the Andhra Pradesh Scheduled Areas Land Transfer Regulation, 1959 (Regulation 1 of 1959), the Gujarat Tenancy and Agricultural Lands Laws (Amendment) Act, 1960, the Maharashtra Scheduled Tribes Land Restoration Rules, and the Rajasthan Tenancy Act provisions.
-Despite these protective laws, land alienation continues through various means: fraudulent transfers, benami transactions, forged documents, allotment of tribal land for non-tribal purposes by the government itself (development projects, mining, SEZs), marriage with non-tribals followed by property transfer, and simple encroachment.
-The Supreme Court in Samata v.
+Land alienation is the most critical tribal governance issue.
+Paragraph 5(2) of the Fifth Schedule empowers the Governor to regulate or prohibit tribal land transfers.
+Most Fifth Schedule states have enacted protective legislation: the Chotanagpur Tenancy Act (1908), Santhal Pargana Tenancy Act (1949), AP Scheduled Areas Land Transfer Regulation (1959), and similar laws in Gujarat, Maharashtra, and Rajasthan.
+Despite these protections, alienation continues through fraudulent transfers, benami transactions, forged documents, government allotment for development projects (dams, mining, SEZs), inter-community marriages followed by property transfer, and encroachment.
+The SC in Samata v.
 State of AP (1997) held that private mining leases in Scheduled Areas violate the Fifth Schedule, but enforcement has been inconsistent.
-State-level land restoration orders often remain on paper — courts have noted that tribals lack resources to enforce land restoration and that the administrative machinery is often complicit in alienation.
-The Expert Committee on Tribal Land Alienation (2004) recommended a national legislation on tribal land, but this has not been enacted.
+State land restoration orders often remain on paper.
+The Expert Committee on Tribal Land Alienation (2004) recommended a national legislation, which has not been enacted.
+The Samata judgment and the gap between protective law and ground reality are UPSC Mains topics.

 Displacement and Development — The Tribal Question